 3.1.8 Vanilla ICE [b-IETF trickle-ice]: The Interactive Connectivity Establishment protocol as defined in [IETF RFC 5245].

-3.1.9 Half trickle ICE mode [b-IETF trickle-ice]: FIXTHIS ….
+3.1.9 Half trickle ICE mode [b-IETF trickle-ice]: A trickle ICE mode of operation where the offerer gathers its first generation of candidates strictly before creating and sending the offer.
+Once sent, that offer can be processed by vanilla ICE agents and does not require support for [b-IETF trickle-ice].
+It also allows trickle ICE capable answerers to still gather candidates and perform connectivity checks in a non-blocking way, thus roughly offering "half" the advantages of trickle ICE.
+The mechanism is mostly meant for use in cases where support for trickle ICE cannot be confirmed prior to sending a first offer.

-3.1.10 Full trickle ICE mode [b-IETF trickle-ice]: FIXTHIS ….
+3.1.10 Full trickle ICE mode [b-IETF trickle-ice]: Regular mode of operation for trickle ICE agents, used in opposition to the half trickle mode of operation.

 3.1.11 STUN consent freshness [IETF STUNCONFRES]: Maintaining and renewing consent over time.
 Consent relates to the mechanism of obtaining permission to send to a remote transport address.